bparanj/crystal/computer/electronics/hackerbox/green-led.md

 ### 1. **A Single Wire (Short Circuit)**
    - **Description**: A direct connection between the positive and negative terminals of a power supply with no components in between.
    - **Function**: While this may not seem useful in most contexts, it demonstrates a fundamental electrical concept: a short circuit.
 It can serve as a basic test for checking the continuity of a power source or wiring.
-However, this circuit is typically not practical because it can cause damage by allowing unrestricted current flow.
+However, this circuit is  not practical because it can cause damage by allowing unrestricted current flow.

 ### 2. **A Power Supply Alone**
    - **Description**: A power supply on its own, without any other components connected.